-San Diego State University is committed to maintaining a safe and healthy living and learning environment for students, faculty, and staff.
-Each member of the campus community must choose behaviors that contribute toward this end.
+The university is committed to maintaining a safe and healthy living and learning environment for students, faculty, and staff.
+Each member of the campus community should choose behaviors that contribute toward this end.
 Students are expected to be good citizens and to engage in responsible behaviors that reflect well upon their university, to be civil to one another and to others in the campus community, and contribute positively to student and university life.